mfthomps/Labtainers/headless-lite/README.md

 labtainer.firefox base, and then run one, the are warned of a download of hundreds of MB.
 Better to download all base images on first start?
 If added, need an ENV to supress it for testing.

-What do we say/know about the security of Windows/Mac Docker containers environments?
-We never say people can trust Docker or our containers, suggesting instead that the VM provides the isolation from sensitive data and applications that coexist on the student laptop.
-The Windows/Mac Docker environments appear to be some kind of sandbox or VM.
-Can we say anything about that?
-I guess we need to at least suggest to not install Labtainers on systems that run other containers that may handle sensitive data.

 Time on the labtainer container is in UTC.
 Make localtime?

 Lab guides and other references tell students their results are found in ~/labtainer\_xfer/[lab].
 How best to avoid confusion since with Headless Labtainers, that directory on the headless container is mapped to ~/headless-labtainers/labtainer\_xfer on the student's computer?

+# VirtualBox server installation notes
+Allocate 40GB to the server disk.
+Manually ensure that the LVM allocation to / is not stuck at 20GB (Ubuntu install foible?)
-# Disable unattended updates
+## Disable unattended updates
 Automated updates routinely break installation software by holding locks.
 * sudo dpkg-reconfigure unattended-upgrades
-* sudo apt remove unattended-upgrades
+* sudo apt remove -y unattended-upgrades

-# VBox guest additions:
+## VBox guest additions:
-* sudo mkdir /dev/cdrom
+* sudo mkdir /media/cdrom
-* sudo mount /dev/cdrom /media/cdrom.
+* sudo mount /dev/cdrom /media/cdrom
-* cd /media/cdrom.
+* cd /media/cdrom
 * sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)
 * sudo su
-* ./VBoxLinuxAdditions.run.
+* ./VBoxLinuxAdditions.run
 * sudo usermod -G vboxsf -a $USER

 Create a snapshot after the above two steps are done.
 Call it ready-disabled-updates

+## Rebuilding and installing headless
+Use {\tt rebuildTester.sh} on the dev system to create the headless tester container image.
+Then use install-headless.sh to install headless on the Ubuntu server.

 # Build the labtainer.master File
 The following is mostly OBE.
 Revise/remove?